Skip to main content

 How to Request

-Instructors and instructional support staff may request EC2 instances and other AWS services for their students by submitting an Instructional Computing (CINFO) request for each class.
+Instructors and instructional support staff may request EC2 instances and other AWS services for their students by submitting a Computer Labs and Software (CINFO) request for each class.
 Because late requests cannot be funded, we recommend that you submit your request as soon as possible.

 Use Review Your Requests to find a previous request to clone, or click New Request; select your course on the first page; select EC2 Virtual Machines on the second page; and describe what resources students need and how they will be used in the Comments on the last page.